diego-renato/Portfolio/README.md

 # Portfolio
-This Portfolio is a compilation of most relevant Data Science and Data Analysis projects I have done for academic, self-learning and hobby purposes.
+This Portfolio is a compilation of most relevant Data Science and Data Analysis projects I did for academic, self-learning and hobby purposes.

 ## Projects